The Brahma breed graduated from The Livestock Conservancy’s priority list in 2023.

 Often referred to as the “King of All Poultry,” the Brahma chicken is appreciated for its great size, strength, and vigor.
 By 1901 some individual birds were documented to have reached the incredible weights of 13-14 lbs. for females and 17-18.25 lbs. for males – though 10 lb. females and 12 lb. males were the rule and remain so today.

 From the beginning Brahmas have been recognized not only for their unusual appearance and size, but also for their practical qualities.
 First and foremost Brahmas are found to be extremely hardy chickens.
-They are also good egg-layers for their size.
+They are also good egg-layers for their size, producing up to 200 large, medium-brown eggs per year.
 Considered a superior winter-layer, they produce the bulk of their eggs from October to May.
-The eggs of the Brahma are large and uniformly medium brown in color.
-The hens tend to go broody in early summer and will sit devotedly on their nests.
-But because of the size of the hen, trampling of the chicks must be guarded against for the first few days after hatch.
+The hens tend to go broody in early summer and will sit devotedly on their nests, but because of the size of the hen, the hatchlings need to be watched to make sure they don’t get trampled.